magarena/magarena/release/README.txt

 ============
 brought to you by beholder, melvin, and wait321

+- added option to automatically copy images from old data folder in the "Download images" dialog
 - added discard down to 7 cards at end of turn
 - added support for Echo keyword
 - corrected all rarities